 In competitive industries, having a website sets you apart.
 Businesses with websites often look better than those that just have a Facebook page.
 When customers are comparing choices, they usually prefer businesses that seem more established and professional.

-Many customers expect businesses to have a website; if you don’t, they might choose a competitor that does.
+Many customers expect businesses to have a website; if you don't, they might choose a competitor that does.
 People associate having a website with reliability and professionalism, which are important when making buying decisions.
+Small business owners who invest in a professional online presence are sending a message that they're serious about their business and committed to providing quality service.

 You're Losing Inquiries or Sales Opportunities